sarthak-dhiman/ButtonMorse/README.md

 4) Wireless interconnectivity between application and the board
 5) Modes to configure translator to work on a single key or the easier 3 key mode
 6) Addition of relays to mimic the clicking and clacking sounds
+7) Animating the button logo to look as if its pressed to start

 **Revisions**